How to find a job or start your career in London

 - Conferences: ok they cost a lot usually but you can always apply to be a volunteer during a conference and thereby get a free pass as well as the chance to interact with the participants in a one to one level.

 - Social gatherings, which are concentrating people from the industry, field, or company you want to work for.
 If you join relevant Linkedin groups in London you can see what gatherings are taking place and when.
 Examples include:

 For those interested in environmental sustainability jobs (which seems to be a trend these days):

-This exposure will not only help you to start meeting relevant people but will also provide you with a good exposure to the language used, latest news and current affairs on the field you are looking into entering professionally.
+This exposure will not only help you to start meeting relevant people but will also provide you with good exposure to the language used,the latest news, and current affairs on the field you are looking into entering professionally.
 How to learn more about these events?
 We will be having a featured relevant article in our next newsletter so watch out for it.

 Some words of wisdom

 We are all have been there, done that so even if finding a job in London seems like a challenge to you now, you shall not despair.
-There are always some easy jobs to get compared to others so the more picky you are ( and we don’t say you should not be) , the more effort it will require but the result will reward you for sure!
+There are always some easy jobs to get compared to others so the pickier you are ( and we don’t say you should not be), the more effort it will require but the result will reward you for sure!